nv-legate/quickstart/README.md

   using all Legate libraries on GPUs.
 You can skip the script entirely if you prefer to install the required packages manually; see the `conda/???.yml` files on the individual Legate libraries.
-* `install_ib_ucx.sh`: This script will remove the UCX conda package and build UCX from source, adding Infiniband Verbs support.
-This script will be useful if you intend to run multi-node Rapids algorithms in conjunction with Legate on Infiniband-based systems.
 * `~/.bashrc`: The commands we add to this file activate the environment we set up for Legate runs, and must be executed on every node in a multi-node run before invoking the Legate executable.
 Note that the order of commands